 About 90% of both male and female-owned businesses had been registered and had operating licenses.
 Most businesses, both male (42%) and female-owned (43%) had been in operation for between 6-10 years.
 Over 70% of both male and female-owned enterprises had less than 10 employees.
-The following differences were observed between female and male-owned businesses.
+The following differences were observed between female and male -owned businesses.

-- About 78% of the female-owned businesses had KRA pins as compared to 83% of the male-owned enterprises. - ii) The female-owned enterprises with operational bank accounts were 74% while their male counterparts were 80%. - iii) 34% of female-owned businesses were operating without business plans as compared to 27 percent of male-owned businesses thus constricting their attractiveness to lenders and other investors. - iv) 40% of male-owned turnaround and 36% of the time was therefore female-owned had the most important been in business parameter for both for over 10 years.
-Therefore, malemale and female owned enterprises business owners in their were more likely to choice of a credit have KRA PIN, have provider. a bank account, and keep business records compared to femaleowned enterprises.
-Also, there are consistently more formal male-owned enterprises than formal female-owned enterprises in all five counties.
-This means that there are more male-owned enterprises that are likely to access credit from formal sources such as banks, and by extension, this means that it is more likely that maleowned enterprises will access the CGS as compared to female-owned enterprises.
-This finding is supported by data from the last reporting cycle on the performance of the scheme, which shows that out of the total CGS beneficiaries, only 16% are femaleowned enterprises.
+- About 78% of the female-owned businesses had KRA pins as compared to 83% of the male-owned enterprises. - ii) The female-owned enterprises with operational bank accounts were 74% while their male counterparts were 80%. - iii) 34 percent of female-owned businesses were operating without business plans as compared to 27 percent of maleowned businesses thus constricting their attractiveness to lenders and other investors. - iv) 40 percent of male-owned and 36% of the female-owned had been in business for over 10 years.

+Therefore, male-owned turnaround enterprises were more time was therefore likely to have KRA PIN, the most important have a bank account, and parameter for both keep business records compared femalemale and female owned enterprises.
+Also, business owners in their there are consistently choice of a credit more formal male-owned provider. enterprises than formal female-owned enterprises in all five counties.
+This means that there are more male-owned enterprises that are likely to access credit from formal sources such as banks, and by extension, this means that it is more likely that male-owned enterprises will access the CGS as compared to female-owned enterprises.
+This finding is supported by data from the last reporting cycle on the performance of the scheme, which shows that out of the total CGS beneficiaries, only 16% are female-owned enterprises.